+For independent operators (5 to 1,000+ wells), the honest answer is a mobile-first capture tool that pumpers adopt in minutes, integrated into whatever accounting platform the back office already runs.
 “Oilfield production software solutions” is the kind of phrase that shows up in a vendor brochure, not a pumper’s cab.
 Google serves it back with Emerson, IFS, and SafetyCulture at the top.
-For an independent operator running 40 stripper wells in Kansas or 120 in the Delaware Basin, those are not the vendors in play.
+For independent operators shopping production software for upstream operators, those are not the vendors in play.
 This page strips the “solutions” branding back to what actually moves barrels.

 A production software solution, at the level that matters, does three things: captures data at the lease, pushes it into the office the same day, and feeds clean volumes into allocation and accounting downstream.
 Everything else on a solutions brochure is usually feature-count padding.